Architecture Overview

 xian-cli | operator workflow surface for keys, manifests, node init/start/stop/health |

-Network, Module, Solution, And Sidecar Structure
+Network, Product, Example, And Sidecar Structure

-The network catalog has three separate responsibilities:
+The stack has three separate responsibilities:

 The current maintained inventory is: